Marek James

 © Regine Christiansen

-The Marek-James-Strasse, a street in Hamburg-Burgwedel, is named after Marek.
+Marek-James-Straße, a street in Hamburg-Burgwedel, is named in honor of Marek.